 EE inherited Orange broadband customers following its acquisition of the Orange network in 2012 and has taken it from strength-to-strength under its own branding.
 EE’s acquisition by BT in 2016 also provided more internet expertise.
 But EE is more than just a BT subsidiary and has fostered its own unique and respected broadband identity.
-So what does it have to offer in 2020?
+So what does it have to offer in 2022?

-|Average download speed||10Mbps – 300Mbps|
+|Average download speed||10Mbps-900Mbps|

-|Average upload speed||1Mbps – 19.5Mbps|
+|Average upload speed||1Mbps-110Mbps|

-|Prices from||£19 per month|
+|Prices from||£21.50 per month|

 EE offers three speeds for broadband customers.
 Standard broadband comes with an average speed of 10Mbps (previously advertised as up to 17Mbps), which is recommended for smaller households with one or two devices.
 There is a mid-range speed averaging 36Mbps on offer with its Fibre Broadband – most suitable for multiple users.
 Its fastest package, Fibre Plus Broadband, averages 67Mbps (previously advertised as up to 76Mbps), which allows for big families and shared households who want to be streaming, playing video games or just generally using the internet at the same time.

 You can sign up to EE broadband online, over the phone or in-store.
 There is no more waiting for letters in the post from your supplier – EE will email and text you, letting you know the date of your broadband activation day.

 You can also track your order online in your My EE account, once you’ve set it up.
-The router will be delivered by post and should fit through your letterbox, so no sitting around waiting for an engineer to visit.
+The router will be delivered by post and should fit through your letterbox, so there’s no sitting around waiting for an engineer to visit.

 EE says it will fine-tune your line when it is activated to make sure you’re getting the fastest and most reliable connection possible.
 You may notice your connection drops or your speed goes up and down during the first ten days while this is being done.

 EE may be owned by BT, but it doesn’t seem to have the same reliability issues as its parent company.
 It is worth checking its online forums though, as some customers do report times when the network seems to be slow.